BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    layout = "full-width"
 %}

 Sending ecash and receiving can be done via multiple methods to suit different transaction needs.
-One of the advantages of bitcoin-backed ecash is that the tokens are just strings of text, which are very flexible and can be transmitted via any medium or rail.
+One of the advantages of bitcoin backed ecash is that the tokens are just strings of text, which are very flexible and can be transmitted via any medium or rail.
 Some unique ways that ecash can be sent and received, which are not possible with on-chain or Lightning transactions, include:

 #### Text message, such as email or SMS:
 Users can send ecash by copying and pasting the token string.
-This is particularly useful for online transactions or when using text-based communication platforms.
+This is particularly useful for online transactions or when using text based communication platforms.

 #### Bluetooth transmission:
 Most applications allow users to share a token via Bluetooth.
 However, more comprehensive Bluetooth sending and receiving functionalities have not yet been fully developed.
-As a result, when a user attempts to share an ecash token via Bluetooth, the most common outcome is that the receiving device does not know how to handle it.

 #### QR codes:
 Unlike base chain and Lightning Network QR codes, which only provide directions for where to send Bitcoin, ecash tokens can be embedded within a QR code itself.
 This means that a user can claim the ecash token by simply scanning the QR code.
-This method is particularly useful for in-person transactions or quick transfers.
-QR redemption also enables physical bearer assets like paper notes or coins.
+This method is particularly useful for in person transactions or quick transfers.
+QR redemption also enables physical bearer assets like paper notes.

 ---